ArcadeData/arcadedb-docs/src/main/asciidoc/sql/SQL-Match.md

 **Best practices**

 Queries can involve multiple operations, based on the domain model and use case.
-In some cases, like projection and aggregation, you can easily manage them with a <<`SELECT`,SQL-Query>> query.
+In some cases, like projection and aggregation, you can easily manage them with a <<SQL-Query,`SELECT`>> query.
 With others, such as pattern matching and deep traversal, <<`MATCH`,SQL-Match>> statements are more appropriate.

-Use <<`SELECT`,SQL-Query>> and <<`MATCH`,SQL-Match>> statements together (that is, through sub-queries), to give each statement the correct responsibilities.
+Use <<SQL-Query,`SELECT`>> and <<`MATCH`,SQL-Match>> statements together (that is, through sub-queries), to give each statement the correct responsibilities.
 Here,

 ** Filtering Record Attributes for a Single Type **